 When asked about alternative restoration methods that she would be more interested in seeing as a resident of Utah County, Jackson replied, “I would be interested in [seeing] restoration that takes humans away from the Lake instead of having more development in the Lake.”

 The future of the Lake is far from bleak–while there are environmental challenges the ecosystem is facing, many conservation efforts have been making significant progress.
-These projects have been misrepresented by LRS, claiming that the Lake is doomed and “continues to degrade.”
+These efforts have been dismissed by LRS, claiming that the Lake “continues to degrade.”
 This claim has been disputed by many experts in the expert letter which is being presented to local and state leaders.

 If you feel that Utah Lake should be preserved, you can sign the petition to repeal HB 272 and eliminate the potential to sell the public land on which Utah Lake rests to private developers.